 Google lowered its salaries in North Carolina.
-Now workers are protesting
+Now workers are protesting.

 Many of the companies pay different tiers based on where employees are located and the cost of living there.

-The tech industry has long struggled to increase its diversity among what is a largely male, White and Asian, workforce.
-Google in particular has had problems with its recruiting practices at historically Black colleges and universities, The Washington Post has reported.
+The tech industry has long struggled to increase its diversity among what is a largely male, White and Asian workforce.
+Google in particular has had problems with its recruiting practices at historically Black colleges and universities, The Post has reported.

 Last year, Kamala Subramaniam, the head of Google’s Durham office who has been tasked with expanding the company’s presence in the area, said she wanted to work more closely with HBCUs.